KociucKy/KociucKy/README.md

 # About me 🤓

 Pronouns: He/His.
--  I'm Jakub from Poland and I'm 23 years old 👦🏻  🇵🇱
+-  I'm Jakub from Poland and I'm 25 years old 👦🏻  🇵🇱
--  For over 7 years I'm an Apple fanboy 🍎
+-  For over 9 years I'm an Apple fanboy 🍎
--  I'm currently learning Combine 👨🏻‍💻
 -  I'm currently working for Grupa Interia.pl 💼
 -  Funfact: In my free time I love to read and watch football.
-I'm also an owner of 4 gorgeous cats 🐈
+I'm also an owner of 3 gorgeous cats 🐈
 <br/><br/>

 # How to reach me? 📬